THIS is Why You Need Eligibility Checks

-Since therapists want to provide great services to patients including dealing with insurance for them, providers need to understand how to do a VOB and understand that pitfalls that overshadow the process.
+Since therapists want to provide great services to patients including dealing with insurance for them, providers need to understand how to do a VOB and understand the pitfalls that overshadow the process.

 A verification of benefits (VOB) is a way to ensure the services that you render will result in payment from the insurance company.
 This is really the first step in ensuring payment from both the insurance company and the patient.